-Management has assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021, utilizing the criteria in the Committee of Sponsoring Organizations of the Treadway Commission's Internal Control-Integrated Framework (2013).
-Based on its assessment, our management concluded the Company's internal control over financial reporting was effective as of December 31, 2021.
+Management has assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2022, utilizing the criteria in the Committee of Sponsoring Organizations of the Treadway Commission's Internal Control-Integrated Framework (2013).
+Based upon this assessment, management concluded that our internal control over financial reporting was not effective as of December 31, 2022 because of a material weakness in the design and operation of the controls over our calculation of deferred tax assets and liabilities and income tax expense.
+A material weakness is defined as a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.